pingcap/docs-cn/get-started-with-tispark.md

 # TiSpark Quick Start Guide

-To make it easy to [try TiSpark](/tispark-overview.md), the TiDB cluster installed using TiDB Ansible integrates Spark, TiSpark jar package and TiSpark sample data by default.
+To make it easy to [try TiSpark](/tispark-overview.md), the TiDB cluster installed using TiUP integrates Spark and TiSpark jar package by default.

 ## Deployment information